 China Expat: All You Need to Know about Travel Restriction in Tibet 2021

-For expats living in mainland China, there is the good news that Tibet tour will be available from March, 2021.
+For expats living in mainland China, there is the good news that Tibet tour is available from May 9th, 2021.
 Considering the new health situation worldwide, it is recommended to get a detailed understanding of the travel policies and restrictions before you depart for Tibet.
 Read this passage to know the details.

 1. Tibet Travel Permit is required to enter Tibet